persistence-info/persistence-info.github.io/README.md

 <!-- NO WORRIES ABOUT EDITING THIS FILE.
 I WILL UPDATE IT WHEN NEW FILE WITH DETAILS IS ADDED -->
-The repository tries to gather an information about persistence mechanisms to make the protection/detection more efficient.
+The repository tries to gather an information about Windows persistence mechanisms to make the protection/detection more efficient.
 Most of the information is well known for years, being actively used within various scenarios.
 Expect more.
 I am doing my best to add new entries each day.

 [How it works](HowItWorks.md)